rogro82/hass-variables/README.md

 A variable 'should' have a __value__ and can optionally have a __name__ and __attributes__, which can be used to specify additional values but can also be used to set internal attributes like icon, friendly_name etc.

-In case you want your variable to restore its value after restarting you can set __restore__ to true.
+In case you want your variable to restore its value and attributes after restarting you can set __restore__ to true.

 ## Set variables from automations